sjiaire/cr-site-natacha/content/rental_houses/contemporary-kagugu.md

 This contemporary 2-storey residence is welcoming and functional.
 On the ground floor, it has a comfortable lounge, a fully equipped kitchen with washer and an en suite bedroom.
 Upstairs, there are 3 charming en suite bedrooms including one with a bathtub.
 In addition, high-speed internet is available!

-Outdoor, there are beautiful balconies, a wide terrace, parking space with a car port and staff quarters.
+Outdoor, there are large balconies, a wide terrace, parking space with a car port and staff quarters.

 It is a beautiful home!